NutpukScript/POCPage/README.md

 # JET TestHarness
- Welcome to JET TestHarness for chart consolidation to use this project please follow this instruction first
+ Welcome to JET TestHarness, for new user please follow below instruction.

  **Setup**
  1. Run GitBash at root directory